 For … well … nothing.
-On the one hand, it’s great to hear that Bill Clinton backs same-sex marriage.
+On the one hand, it’s great to hear that Bill

 After speaking at the Campus Progress National Conference in Washington, DC, on July 8, the former president was asked if he supported same-sex marriage.
 Clinton, in a departure from past statements, replied in the affirmative.